Quizz1Cal/Learning-Java/README.md

 - Multiple associations Lec13 slide32
 - Who 'has' the other in an aggregation relationship?
 Can you tell from the notation?
 - Check my ANS for the Death Star Q 2017 Exam Q3
+- Fairly certain null==null works but never use for class instances

 # Unified Modelling Language